MarkKrickovich/TensorFlow-Predicts-Political-Party/README.md

 My experimentation with Keras settings improved the model’s accuracy from 94% to 95%.

 ### Additional Learning Topics
+1. Explore TensorFlow settings (hyper-parameter tuning)
+2. Use larger datasets on cloud server resources - big data use of TensorFlow
+3. Consider transitioning to PyTorch

 ## About TensorFlow
 TensorFlow is an open-source library for machine learning, specifically focused on training and inference of deep neural networks; it is perfectly aligned with working in the *Deep Learning* space.
 Keras is an API built on top of Tensor Flow 2.0.
 Keras minimizes the number of user-actions required for use cases and enables fast experimentation.
 TensorFlow is often used to train neural networks (NN), to build recommender systems, and to train generative advesarial networs (GANNs).
 TensorFlow can train and run deep neural networks for handwritten digit classification, image recognition, word embedding and creation of various sequence models.<br>